How to Create Topic Clusters: A 2025 SEO Strategy

 A topical map showing categories related to the keyword "outdoor gear," including Tents and Shelter, Sleeping Bags, Backpacking Stoves, and more, with connected supporting article ideas to boost your PPC campaigns this August.

-On top of that, you can skip all of the topic clusters’ steps and create a full topical map strategy with a Topical Maps tool.
+It is possible to skip all of the topic clusters’ steps and create a full topical map strategy with a Topical Maps tool.
+The tool automatically does the research for you, finds the keywords and search intent, creates the main pages and subpages, does the internal linking, and more.

 topical maps search atlas manick bhan